 image via Maine Cabinet Company

 When it comes to choosing colors for your two-toned kitchen cabinets, the possibilities are endless.
 You can opt for classic combinations like black and white, navy and white, or gray and white.
-Alternatively, you can choose more unique combinations like green and blue, yellow and gray, or even pink and navy.

 image via The Kitchen Design Group